Aptos (typeface)

 Aptos, originally named Bierstadt, is a sans-serif typeface in the neo-grotesque style developed by Steve Matteson.
 In 2023, it became the new default font for the Microsoft Office suite, replacing the previously used Calibri font.

-Aptos, as well as its variants, Aptos Display, Aptos Narrow, Aptos Mono (a monospaced font), and Aptos Serif (serif font) are available to Microsoft 365 subscribers via Microsoft's cloud service.
+Aptos, as well as its variants Aptos Display, Aptos Narrow, Aptos Mono (a monospaced font), Aptos Serif (serif font), and Aptos Slab (Slab serif font), are available to Microsoft 365 subscribers via Microsoft's cloud service.

 Characteristics

 Aptos is available in the following styles: Light, Light Italic, Regular, Italic, Semibold, Semibold Italic, Bold, Bold Italic, Extrabold, Extrabold Italic, Black, and Black Italic.

 The typeface has several distinct characteristics which make the typeface easily readable.